yutotakano/myMARS/README.md

   - <img alt="Image showing macOS menu bar" src="https://i.imgur.com/nRV9XgN.png" height="200" />
 - Also shown above: a Reload menu button to reload the open file without closing and opening again. (from saagarjha's fork)
 - Change hardcoded Launch Screen shown time from 2 seconds to 250ms (from qaisjp's fork)
-- Change the dock icon, left is new (from saagarjha's fork)
+- Fix the dock icon not showing, left is new (from saagarjha's fork)
   - <img alt="Image showing dock icon" src="https://i.imgur.com/SftSNZR.png" height="100px" />
 - Add `@Deprecated` to all deprecated functions, removing the warnings during compilation (from saagarjha's fork).
 - Use the native file dialog for macOS, left is new (from saagarjha's fork)